Updated: Original list by Sam Simmons, Updated by Jupiter Hadley on March 26th, 2021.

 There are over 100 different characters to unlock, which are randomly given out of a chest.
 When you gather enough coins you can spend your hard-earned cash on a mystery box, which contains a random character pairing.

-The Stickman series already boasts opportunities to ride BMX bikes and skateboards, but now the stickmen take to the sick slopes.
+The Stickman series already boasts opportunities to ride BMX bikes and skateboards, but now the stickmen take to the sick slopes, just in time for the winter season and this list.

 You need a set score to pass each level, which you achieve through performing tricks or collecting stars.
 You have to evade the cops by conquering a mixture of different terrains, including ski slopes, cable cars and roof tops.
 “Rad,” we imagine.